MohamedGouda99/zabbix/README.md

 ========================================================================

 This repository contains a minimal set of roles that install and configure a complete Zabbix environment on Ubuntu 24.04 hosts.
+Zabbix and MariaDB packages for Noble are not yet published so the playbook automatically uses the Jammy repositories.
 It can deploy the following components:

 * Zabbix server